 4.4 This school has a Designated Safeguarding Lead (DSL).
 This is the person who takes lead responsibility for safeguarding.
-Any concerns about children should be discussed with / reported to the DSL who will decide what action to take including referring to Children's Social Care or Police as appropriate.
-More information about the DSL role can be found in Annex B of Keeping Children Safe in Education 2018.
+Any concerns about children should be discussed with / reported to the DSL who will decide what action to take including referring to MASH as appropriate.
+More information about the DSL role can be found in Annex B of Keeping Children Safe in Education 2019.